 - The adviser must have professional indemnity insurance in relation to the advice given.

-It is essential to ensure that you draft a Settlement Agreement carefully and tailor it to the circumstances relating to the employee’s exit.
-There are a lot of issues to consider in the preparation of a Settlement Agreement.
+It is essential to ensure that you draft a settlement agreement carefully and tailor it to the circumstances relating to the employee’s exit.
+There are many issues to consider in the preparation of a settlement agreement.

-How you treat payments for notice, salary, holiday and compensation are critical, especially in relation to the treatment of tax and you should consider including a tax indemnity clause.
-You should ensure that the agreement facilitates a ‘clean break’ and that any ongoing employment tribunal proceedings are withdrawn or that the Company is adequately protected from any future litigation.
-You also need to consider the return of all company property and how you will safeguard the Company’s confidential information and ensure that the existence and terms of the Settlement Agreement itself is kept confidential.
+How you treat payments for notice, salary, holiday and compensation are critical, especially in relation to the treatment of tax.
+You should consider including a tax indemnity clause.
+You should also ensure that the settlement agreement facilitates a ‘clean break’ and that any ongoing employment tribunal proceedings are withdrawn or that the company is adequately protected from any future litigation.
+You also need to consider the return of all company property and how you will safeguard the company’s confidential information and ensure that the existence and terms of the settlement agreement itself are kept confidential.
 You need to consider any ongoing contractual restrictions and how to word an appropriate reference or public announcement.

 Bulk Settlement Agreements

-Our Employment Team are routinely called upon by businesses to provide independent legal advice to their employees on the terms and effect of Settlement Agreements.
+Our employment team is routinely called upon by businesses to provide independent legal advice to their employees on the terms and effect of settlement agreements.

-We will act for and advise your employees and so will remain completely independent from you (as their employer), although we will liaise with you or your legal advisors to facilitate the process.
+We will act for and advise your employees and so will remain completely independent from you (as their employer), although we will liaise with you or your legal advisers to facilitate the process and agree the terms.
 We can do this either by attending the workplace, meeting the employees at our offices or advising over the telephone.